Verdagio/GraphTheory-2017-Project/README.md

 Before building the graph I decided that it would be best to record all data that would be required in a text file.
 From data mining I extracted modules, rooms, lecturers.
 I then filtered this data down to the relevant data required for the task, removing rooms, & lecturers and began to build my queries from this.

+#### What is Neo4J?

+Neo4j is a graph database management system developed by Neo Technology, Inc.
+Described by its developers as an ACID-compliant transactional database with native graph storage and processing, Neo4j is the most popular graph database according to db-engines.com.
+[Reference](https://en.wikipedia.org/wiki/Neo4j)

 ## Structure

 When approaching the problem I took some time to draw out and plan how the data should be represented.